rds3g/DataCleaningCourseraProject/README.md

 <h3>Renaming the Variables</h3>
 A primary requirement for this project is to rename the features with a consistent, easy to understand convention amenable to further downstream R programming.
 The new variable names, along with the original names, are provided in a separate markdown file "Codebook.md".

 As an example, the first variable was named "tBodyAcc-mean()-X".
 This is a time-domain feature (indicated by the leading t).
 "BodyAcc" means "Body Acceleration".
 This is a *mean* statistic (indicated by "-mean()") derived from data along the X-axis.

 I used a mixed convention of "UpperCamel" and "period-separated" styles in renaming the variables.
 [For reference see this paper.](https://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf)
+I think Professor Leek's preference is to not use period-seperated variable names.
+Given my choice to bring in three or four pieces of information, I found that the use of period separators mixed with the "UpperCamel" convention improved readabilty.

+Some mention was made in class about not using capitalization in variable names.
+I find this is not a major problem when using modern IDE environments like RStudio as the auto-expansion of variable names reduces the annoyance of including capitalization.

 The first feature "tBodyAcc-mean()-X" was renamed to "timeD.BodyAcc.XAxis.Mean."
 All of the new names end with either "Mean" or "StdDev."
 Features specific to an axis include a sub-field of X-Axis, Y-Axis, or Z-Axis.
 The type of feature (e.g. "BodyAcc") is in the second sub-field.
 The first sub-field is either "timeD" or "freqD" for time and frequency domain respectively.